 HIP AND KNEE

 As they support the weight of our bodies in everyday life, our hip and knee joints frequently reflect the ongoing stresses subjected to them in the form of arthritis, tendinitis and ligament injuries.
 Over a lifetime of stress, the hip eventually succumbs to even minor injuries leading to fractures that lead to major morbidity.
 Knees are prone to injuries even sooner, the limb being exposed to forces when we fall or participate in sporting activities as examples.
-The physicians at our center are experts at treating these conditions, usually with non-operative techniques such as physical therapy, steroid injections or the latest in stem-cell and PRP technology.
+The physicians Charlottesville Orthopaedic Center are experts in treating these conditions, usually with non-operative techniques such as physical therapy, steroid injections or the latest in stem-cell and PRP technology.
 If the problem worsens, we offer in-office diagnostic arthroscopy or ultrasound that can many times avoid expensive MRI testing and confirm potential conditions that could be addressed with surgery such as minimally invasive arthroscopic techniques or larger joint replacements.

 Additional Resources on the Hip

 Deep Vein Thrombosis

 Hip Fracture Prevention

 Osteonecrosis of the hip

 Adolescent Anterior Knee Pain